 The Wireless Security settings configure the security of your wireless network.
-There are four wireless security mode options supported by the Router: WPA Personal, WPA Enterprise, WPA2 Personal, WPA2 Enterprise, RADIUS, and WEP.
-(WEP stands for Wired Equivalent Privacy, WPA stands for Wi-Fi Protected Access, which is a security standard stronger than WEP encryption.
-WPA2 is stronger than WPA.
-WPA Enterprise is WPA used in coordination with a RADIUS server.
+There are four wireless security mode options supported by the Router: WEP, WPA Personal, PSK2, PSK2-Mixed, WPA-Enterprise, PSK2 + RADIUS, and RADIUS.
+(WEP stands for Wired Equivalent Privacy, and WPA stands for Wi-Fi Protected Access.
+WPA is a stronger security method than WEP.
+PSK2 stands for Pre-shared Key 2, and is stronger than WPA-Personal.
 RADIUS stands for Remote Authentication Dial-In User Service.)
-These are briefly discussed here.
-For detailed instructions on configuring wireless security for the Router, turn to "Appendix B: Wireless Security."
+These seven are briefly discussed here.